apache/pulsar-java-contrib/pcip/README.md

 You can the view list of PCIPs previously managed by GitHub [here](https://github.com/apache/pulsar-java-contrib/tree/master/pcip)

 ### List of PCIPs
-1. You can view all PCIPs (besides the historical ones) as the list of Pull Requests having title starting with `[improve][pcip] PCIP-`.
-Here is the [link](https://github.com/apache/pulsar-java-contrib/pulls?q=is%3Apr+title%3A%22%5Bpcip%5D%5Bdesign%5D+PCIP-%22) for it.
+1. You can view all PCIPs (besides the historical ones) as the list of Pull Requests having title starting with `PCIP-`.
+Here is the [link](https://github.com/apache/pulsar-java-contrib/pulls?q=is%3Apr+%22PCIP-%22+in%3Atitle+sort%3Acreated-desc) for it.
     - Merged PR means the PCIP was accepted.
     - Closed PR means the PCIP was rejected.
     - Open PR means the PCIP was submitted and is in the process of discussion.